Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event type: Webcast Event (for member-supporters)

-Event details: Lhabab Duchen is one of the holiest and most sacred days in Tibetan Buddhism.
+Brief description: Lhabab Duchen is one of the holiest and most sacred days in Tibetan Buddhism.
 Observed on the 22nd day of the ninth Tibetan lunar month (which this year falls on November 11th), Lhabab Duchen commemorates the Buddha’s return to the human realm after giving teachings to his mother for three months in the Heaven of the Thirty-Three.
 The merit of all positive actions performed at this time is said to be greatly multiplied.

-Every year Gaden Shartse monastery performs the prelude, principal section, and the conclusion of the Rabne Gelek Charbeb consecration ritual over three days.
+Event details: Every year Gaden Shartse monastery performs the prelude, principal section, and the conclusion of the Rabne Gelek Charbeb consecration ritual over three days.
 The ‘Consecration Ritual’ (Rabne) is a powerful practice for cleansing negativities, sicknesses and obstacles, which includes the re-consecration of all the statues, sacred texts and stupas at the monastery, thereby re-empowering all these sacred objects to radiate enlightened and protective qualities throughout the environment for the benefit of all sentient beings.
 A fire offering puja is also performed on the last day of the consecration ritual.
 The consecration ritual will be carried out in the presence of all the senior lamas and the entire monk assembly.

 Gompa member-supporters are cordially invited to register for this special event.
 At the time you register, there will also be the opportunity to make a voluntary offering in support of Gaden Shartse monastery, Mundgod, Karnataka, India.